United PF Partners Acquires Arizona Planet Fitness Club Group

 United PF is a growth-oriented franchisee with significant room for new club expansion under its area development agreements.
 This partnership, led by Owen, brings a depth of fitness and multi-unit industry experience to the leadership team and the board.
 The board, which includes members of JLM and Eagle, possesses deep multi-unit franchise and development experience.

-Financing for United PF was jointly led by Goldman Sachs Specialty Lending Group and AB Private Credit Investors, co-agents and co-lead arrangers, and Antares, co-lead arranger.
+Financing for United PF was jointly led by Goldman Sachs Specialty Lending Group and AB Private Credit Investors, co-agents and co-lead arrangers, Antares Capital LP, co-lead arranger, BlackRock Capital Investment Corporation and Willow Tree Credit Partners.

 About United PF Partners